yelbachir/multgam_pkg/README.md

 ## 2. Usage

-The package trains univariate and multivariate probability distributions whose parameters are represented by sums of unknown smooth functions to be learned.
-The log-likelihood of the vector of output variables should be expressed as the sum of the contribution of the individual output variables, a particular case is independent random variables.
-In practice, `multgam` interprets a GAM as a multiple non-linear regression model whose coefficients are subject to the L2 penalty.
-In the case of smooth functions, the regularization matrices are dense and represent the smoothing matrices (computed by the software).
-In the case of non-smooth functions, the regularization matrices are the identity matrices to which the user can assign different regularization hyper-parameters for different non-smooth functions; see the argument `groupReg` in the main function `mtgam` below.
+The output variable can be a vector or a matrix from a univariate or a multivariate probability distribution, but the log-likelihood for the full dataset must be expressed as the sum of the log-likelihoods for an individual observation.
+A particular case is independent random observations.

+In practice, `multgam` interprets a GAM as a multiple linear regression model whose weights are subject to the L2 penalty.
+When the functions of inputs are smooth, the regularization matrices are dense and represent the smoothing matrices, which are computed by the package.
+When the functions of inputs are weighted sums, the regularization matrices are the identity matrices, to which the user can assign different regularization hyper-parameters; see the argument `groupReg` in the function `mtgam` in Section 2.1.

 ### 2.1.
 Main function

-Train a multiple generalized additive model using the `mtgam` method as follows
+Train a multiple generalized additive model using the function `mtgam` as follows
 ```R
 fit <- mtgam(dat, L.formula, fmName="gauss", lambInit=NULL, betaInit=NULL, groupReg=NULL,
              ListConvInfo=list("iterMax"=200, "progressPen"=FALSE, "PenTol"=.Machine$double.eps^.5, "progressML"=FALSE, "MLTol"=1e-07), ...)
 ```
-with arguments:
+with **arguments**:
 - `dat`: a list or a data frame whose columns contain the input and the output variables used in `L.formula`,
 - `L.formula`: a list of as many formulae as there are output variables having additive structures linking the input variables,
 - `fmName`: a character variable for the name of the probability distribution of the output variables, further details can be found in Section 2.2.,